 Low Manipulation Styling Examples

-Any of the styles mentioned above can also be Low Manipulation as long as you keep your hands off!
-Also, Wash n Gos can be considered Low Manipulation Styles as well if you figure out how to minimize your Refresh Routine and can resist the urge to twirl your tendrils throughout the the day!
+Indeed, any of the styles mentioned earlier can also be classified as Low Manipulation Styles as long as you refrain from constantly touching and manipulating your hair.
+The key to maintaining a Low Manipulation Style is to resist the urge to constantly fuss with your hair, minimize the need for frequent styling or refreshing, and allow your hair to naturally settle and thrive without excessive handling.
 Some Styles that make it super easy to live the Low Manipulation life are:

 3. Space Buns